shabeer-syed/acesinehrs/_pages/starterguide.md

 * Depending on research purposes, we recommend binding all retrived ACE files into one combined "master database" with all relevant ACE data which should now follow a consistent unified format for easier retrival.

 ## Merge code lists
-* Nost indicators are ready to use by merging the correct code list with your prepared ACE data file
+* Most indicators are ready to use by merging the correct code list with your prepared ACE data file
 * Having merged the code lists, keep only one ACE indicator or domain per each unique child within relevant study period

 **Time restrictions:** The validated ACE indicators are time sensitive and applies any time between 2 years before birth and 10 years after birth.
 However, most child maltreatment and high-risk presentations of child maltreatment are limited to 2 years before to 3, or 5 years after birth.
 Acertaining correct time periods in relation children's birthdate is essential.